-Dr. Jessica Hockett has been a full-time education consultant for 13 years, specializing in interactive and differentiated instruction, standards-aligned curriculum & performance task design, gifted education, classroom grouping practices, and program evaluation.
-Her work with over 100 schools, districts, & organizations has supported a wide range of initiatives centered on improving teacher and student learning.
+Dr. Jessica Hockett has been in education for 20 years, first as middle school teacher and then as a full-time consultant and author with expertise in differentiated instruction, standards-aligned curriculum & performance task design, gifted education, classroom grouping practices, and program evaluation.
+Her work with over 125 schools, districts, & organizations over the past 13 years has supported a wide range of initiatives centered on improving teacher and student learning.

-She is the co-author (with Kristina Doubet) of Differentiation in Middle & High School: Strategies to Engage All Learners and Differentiation in the Elementary Grades: Strategies to Engage & Equip All Learners (ASCD).
-Jessica also co-authored Exam Schools: Inside America’s Most Selective Public High Schools with Chester E. Finn, Jr., a big-picture look at a high-performing, little-studied niche of American education.
-Her other publications include academic articles and book chapters, journal articles, news editorials, and education blog articles.
+Jessica is the co-author (with Kristina Doubet) of Differentiation in Middle & High School: Strategies to Engage All Learners and Differentiation in the Elementary Grades: Strategies to Engage & Equip All Learners (ASCD).
+She also co-authored Exam Schools: Inside America’s Most Selective Public High Schools with Chester E. Finn, Jr., a big-picture look at a high-performing, little-studied niche of American education.
+Her other publications include handbooks, journal articles, book chapters, news editorials, and education blog articles.

-Jessica is an Instructor for the University of Virginia Curry School of Education Online Masters programs, teaching graduate courses in Differentiated Instruction, Assessment, and Creativity & Problem Solving.
+As an Instructor for the University of Virginia Curry School of Education Online Masters programs, Jessica has taught graduate courses in Differentiated Instruction, Assessment, and Creativity & Problem Solving.
 She holds degrees from the University of Virginia (PhD), University of Connecticut (M.A.), & National-Louis University (M.A.T.), and Columbia College Chicago (B.A.)
-Prior to doctoral study, Jessica was a secondary teacher in both general education and gifted programs.

-Jessica lives outside Chicago with her husband and two children.
-Their family interests include musical theatre and ice skating.
+Jessica lives outside of Chicago with her husband and two children.
+Their family interests include theatre, ice skating, and Disney theme parks.